mrmichaelgallen/Project/readme.md

 * Figure out an equation that can be converted into code that will infer equivelants

 ### Python
-* Using classes and objects, build a starship assembly GAME for building a cool 2D Ship
+* Using classes and objects, build a starship assembly GAME for building a cool 2D Ship, add set amount to spend so they have to budget their resources
+* Create a maze game

 ### Other ideas
 * App to help people learn terms